top of page

 Explore the upcoming aquatic bodywork courses organized by Watsu India in collaboration with Healing Waters in Dharwad.

-Aichi Basic with Prashanth & Gianni
+Aichi Basic with Gianni & Prashanth

 At Healing Waters, Dharwad